dottjt/plastic/other/unused.md

 shared amongst the consortium of bacteria suckling their teats upon the tears of happiness now drenched in acid, I proceeded to re-insert the misery module in the conveniently-placed

 # 02-work.md

+in it's surreal propagation of pus and confetti

 We would then create the ultimate safari experience, allowing you to kill, maim or disturb as many innocent animals as you fit please, as long as the barrel of your gun is large enough to wipe it out in one shot.
 I'm sure the funding will come in soon.